Download and adapt our shortlisting grid

 Shred and recycle the paper you've used

-Recruitment is usually a paper-heavy process, so think about data protection and the environment:
+Think about data protection and the environment:

 - Make sure you keep documents secure